-Bandelier park is home to nearly 50 miles of caves, cliff dwellings and petroglyphs, and was inhabited by Ancient Pueblo People hundreds of years ago.
+Bandelier is home to nearly 50 miles of caves, cliff dwellings and petroglyphs.
+It was inhabited by indigenous people hundreds of years ago.

 The most striking aspect about the park are the things that haven’t changed with time like the caves, streams and adobe houses.

-The group who inhabited Bandelier were the direct early ancestors of modern day Pueblo people.
+The group who inhabited Bandelier were direct early ancestors of modern day pueblo people.
 Bandelier is one of the most well-preserved Native American monuments in the world.

-Bandelier National Monument is just one of the many beautiful and rich experiences New Mexico has to offer!
-With so many to discover, it’ll be worth your time!
+Bandelier National Monument is just one of the many beautiful and rich experiences New Mexico has to offer.
+With so many to discover, it’s worth your time.

 Justis, age 15